 The City of London Corporation’s three wholesale food markets at Billingsgate, New Spitalfields and Smithfield have been at the heart of the city’s food industry for centuries, serving Londoners with fresh produce as well as providing tenants with the space to establish themselves as leading traders in their field.

-Our number one priority is therefore to maintain a top-quality market environment that continues to serve London and the South East, not just for today’s tenants, but also for tomorrow’s.
+Our number one priority is therefore to maintain a top-quality market environment that continues to serve future generations of traders and customers in London and the South East.

 This – along with the many constraints of the buildings – means the ability for businesses to maintain high standards and grow is an ongoing challenge.